siprox-technology/pinlacestore/README.md

 DB file and connection info are in config folder.

-cheers to developers community... happy coding
+cheers to developers community... happy coding.